Motivic invariants of symmetric powers of curves

 \subsection{Classical Weil cohomology theories}

 Let $k$ be an algebraically closed field and let $K$ be a field of characteristic zero.
-Let $H^*\colon \ProjSm_k \to {\bf GrAlg_K}$ be a classical Weil cohomology theory.
-For definition and properties of a Weil cohomology theory, reader can refer to \cite{Kle68}.
-Recall that for an $X \in \ProjSm_k$, there exists a cycle class map ${\rm cl}: \CH^*(X) \to H^{2*}(X)$, which is homomorphism of graded rings.
+Let $H^*\colon \ProjSm_k \to {\bf GrAlg}_K$ be a classical Weil cohomology theory.
+For the definition and properties of a Weil cohomology theory, the reader can refer to \cite{Kle68}.
+Recall that for $X \in \ProjSm_k$, there exists a cycle class map ${\rm cl}: \CH^*(X) \to H^{2*}(X)$ which is a homomorphism of graded rings.